christosgalano/christosgalano.github.io/_posts/2023-02-10-codeowners.md

 ---
 title: "CODEOWNERS"
-excerpt: "Managing Code Ownership in GitHub"
+excerpt: "In today's post we see how can someone manage Code Ownership in GitHub."
 tagline: "Granular control over the code in your repository"
 header:
   overlay_color: "#24292f"